 Carrie Hope Fletcher’s career has been littered with appearances in the musical.
 When she was nine years old, she appeared in the West End production as Young Eponine, and returned to the show in 2013 to take over the role of adult Eponine, making her the only British actor to play both young and older versions of the character.

 Actor and comedian Matt Lucas’ first brush with the musical was also at the O2 Arena concert in 2010, performing the role of Thénardier.
 He was then cast in the role at the Queen’s Theatre, alongside Alfie Boe, and played the role for three months.
-He returns to the musical to reprise the same role in London this summer.
+He returns to the musical to reprise the same role in London this winter.